 Established in 1967, the firm’s Washington office provides services to a wide variety of clients in diverse areas of the law.
 It is the firm’s second-largest office with more than 150 lawyers.
 Because of our location in the nation’s capital, our lawyers are deeply involved in the workings of the federal government—from the US Supreme Court and Congress, to the White House and federal agencies.

-Our lawyers handle cutting-edge matters in a diverse range of practices, including bond finance; competition and antitrust; energy regulation; environmental law; general commercial litigation and transactions; intellectual property; labor and immigration; project finance and development; and real estate finance.
+Our lawyers handle cutting-edge matters in a diverse range of practices, including bond finance; competition and antitrust; energy regulation; environmental law; general commercial litigation and transactions; insurance coverage; intellectual property; labor and immigration; project finance and development; and real estate finance.
 Counted among our professionals are former senior regulators, federal prosecutors, high-level legislative staff members, and prominent transactional, intellectual property and environmental practitioners.
 The office additionally houses a number of lawyers seasoned in the practice of corporate and securities law, tax law, international transactions and other business issues.